RCdiy/OpenTXSounds/Mac Apps Scripts/README.md

 ## Mac GUI Applications
 ### Sound Pack Generator.app
-- A Finder window facilitates selecting the OpenTx sound mapping file.
+- A Finder window facilitates selecting the OpenTX sound mapping file.
 - Sound files and folders are generated and placed in the same directory as the sound mapping file.
 - A Finder window shows the location of the produced files.